casefabric/guide/docs/cmmnIntroduction.md

 Cafienne implements **CMMN 1.1**, the version that was published in December 2016.

-The specification intents to provide a language to describe the lifecycle of a case in a graphical manner.
+The specification intends to provide a language to describe the lifecycle of a case in a graphical manner.

+Ehhh ... a case?

 ### Classical Dossier